Ralph Stover State Park

 Hiking: 1 mile of trails

-Experienced rock climbers use the 200-foot sheer rock face, but the cliffs are sheer and dangerous.
+Rock Climbing: Experienced rock climbers use the 150-foot sheer rock face of the High Rocks area, but the cliffs are dangerous.
+Other visitors should stay behind the safety rail.

 Trash Disposal: Ralph Stover State Park participates in a carry-in/carry-out trash disposal program for small parks.
 There are no trash collection or recycling facilities.
 Visitors are asked to limit the amount of disposable items brought to the park and to take all trash, garbage, and recyclables home with them.